funcool/rumext/README.md

   call to the component).
 This allows reduce load time when you have a lot of components but on the "current page" only a few of them are used.
+- don't use varargs on components (better performance)
 - uses new react lifecyle methods (all deprecated lifecyles are removed).
 - does not includes the cursors and derived-atoms; that stuff is delegated to third party libraries like [lentes](https://github.com/funcool/lentes).
 - no server-side rendering

 **WARNING**: this is not intended for general use, it is mainly implemented to be used in [uxbox](https://github.com/uxbox/uxbox) and